 Thoughts on Review Courses

 These courses may be useful, but in 2016, none are essential.
 The Core Exam tests the combination of bread and butter, Aunt Minnies, and bullshit.
 What you need is to take your studies seriously enough to retain the reasonable material and exposure to enough of the rest to hope to get a reasonable fraction right.
-If going to a course will keep you honest, by all means do it.
+If going to a course will keep you honest, by all means, do it.
 But if you don’t have the money or the time, don’t worry for a second.
 Any of the numerous books, online sources, question banks, or video series are more than enough.
 Really, way more than possible.
 No one has a monopoly on this stuff.

 Internal Board Reviews

-Internal board reviews, if you have them, are probably good and serve a similar function as case books and likely qbanks (depending on format).
+Internal board reviews, if you have them, are probably good and serve a similar function as casebooks and likely qbanks (depending on format).
 If your board reviews suck, then come together and advocate for yourselves.
 The best format for board review is a high volume of rapid cases, as many as possible, ideally followed by high yield brief summary slides as indicated.
 Didactics are a waste of your time.
 Hot seat cases honestly aren’t ideal, but if you take cases they need to not be old school casemanship.
 Your faculty should allow for 1 sentence findings + diagnosis and if you don’t know it, you don’t know it, move on.
 Long case-taking from your fellow residents will make you want to murder each other and destroys progress/volume.

 The image-rich part

-I again want to stress that you not forget the lessons you learned during medical school: sometimes less is more.
-I understand the inclination to feel that Radiology is somehow different from the rest of medicine (and it is in many ways), but this test and its multiple-choice single-best-answer format is more like Step 1 that you’d think, which means the odds are in your favor.
+I again want to stress that you should not forget the lessons you learned in medical school: sometimes less is more.
+I understand the inclination to feel that Radiology is somehow different from the rest of medicine (and it is in many ways), but this test and its multiple-choice single-best-answer format is more like Step 1 than you’d think, which means the odds are in your favor.
 That doesn’t mean you don’t have to study, you definitely do.
 Among other things, you need to see the breadth of radiology in rapid succession, because you probably haven’t otherwise seen/studied everything recently enough for it to be fresh in your memory, and it would be a rare night on call to diagnose both a rare fetal anomaly and give a differential for an intraventricular mass.

 On the real thing, most questions are image-based but not all are image-reliant.
 For example, imagine you were shown a radiograph of the classic gamekeeper’s thumb.
 Then imagine you were also shown an MRI.
 You don’t have to understand wrist/hand MRI to know that they’re showing you a Stenar lesion.
 That’s the only thing they would bother to show you on MRI.
 In fact, if you had a coned down coronal MRI of the base of the thumb, I can guarantee that’d be the question whether you had a plain film or not.
 So it behooves you to understand the types of high-yield associations and classic presentations, as you can sometimes extrapolate what they must be showing even if you don’t really get it.